LinuxProgramador/KeySafe/README.md

 NOTE: in Arch Linux and in some distros derived from Ubuntu, it is necessary to create a virtual environment to install the dependencies that are in the requirements.txt file

+NOTE: Do not use symbols in password names

 NOTE: when changing the unique key, it is recommended to execute the -b option first to have a backup of the keys in case there is a system interruption due to a power outage, etc....

 Dependencies: python3, python3-pip, e2fsprogs, procps